Jayanthi-T/Tax-Calculator/README.md

-# Tax-Calculator-in-Spring-Boot-and-Postman
+# Tax Calculator

-# Billing System : Tax Problem in Spring Boot, tested using Postman
+# Billing System : The Tax Problem

 Calculate and apply basic sales tax for the products sold in a departmental store.